Inter-University Council of Ohio (IUC)

 Before joining the Ohio Department of Development, he served as Project Manager for the Ohio Air Quality Development Authority where he managed the Authority’s legislative affairs section and was responsible for the development and maintenance of initiatives by which trade associations, businesses, government officials and the general public became involved with Authority programs.

 Suver also served as Director of Public Policy Services for the Ohio Manufacturers’ Association.
 While there, he was responsible for developing policy directives relative to energy and the environment.

-He worked seven years in the Ohio Senate in the offices of Senate President Stanley Aronoff and Senate President Pro Tempore Bruce Johnson before joining the Ohio Manufacturers’ Association.
+He worked seven years in the Ohio Senate in the offices of Senate President Stanley Aronoff, Senate President Pro Tempore Bruce Johnson, and Senator Merle Kearns before joining the Ohio Manufacturers’ Association.

-Ashley Neer is the Executive Assistant at Inter-University Council of Ohio.
+Kate Mowry is the Executive Assistant at Inter-University Council of Ohio.
 She provides high-level administrative support for the President, Vice Presidents, and Directors of the IUC.
-Ashley manages and coordinates IUC’s meetings, events and calendar; and maintains IUC’s website, budget and general office operations.
+Kate manages and coordinates IUC’s meetings, events and calendar; and maintains IUC’s website, budget and general office operations.
 She responds to information requests from members, policymakers and the general public.